 8. Iron Mountain Hot Springs

-Sixteen freshwater soaking pools along the Colorado River in Glenwood Springs.
-Each pool is a different temperature.
-The family-friendly design and river views make this one of Colorado’s most polished hot springs experiences.
+A collection of freshwater soaking pools lining the banks of the Colorado River in Glenwood Springs.
+Each pool is set to a different temperature, so you can find your sweet spot.
+The polished, family-friendly design and sweeping river views make this one of Colorado’s most refined hot springs experiences.

 9. Mount Princeton Hot Springs Resort

-Multiple pools at different temperatures with views of 14,197-foot Mount Princeton.
-Creekside pools where you can mix hot spring water with cold creek water to find your perfect temperature.
-Full resort with lodging.
+Multiple pools with jaw-dropping views of Mount Princeton and the surrounding Collegiate Peaks.
+The creekside pools are the highlight — mix hot spring water with cold creek water to dial in your perfect temperature.
+Full resort with lodging for those who want to stay the night.

 10. Dunton Hot Springs

 An ultra-luxury ghost town resort near Telluride.
-The entire 1800s mining town has been restored into a high-end destination with a hot spring-fed pool inside a restored log building.
-One of the most exclusive hot springs experiences in the country.
+The entire 1800s mining town has been lovingly restored into a high-end destination, with a hot spring-fed pool housed inside a historic log building.
+Exclusive and intimate, it’s one of the most memorable hot springs experiences in the country — and reserved for resort guests only.

 11. Pagosa Hot Springs (The Springs Resort)

-Twenty-five pools at different temperatures along the San Juan River in downtown Pagosa Springs.
-Home to the world’s deepest geothermal hot spring (the Mother Spring).
-Wide range of temperatures makes it accessible for all preferences.
+Dozens of pools at varying temperatures line the banks of the San Juan River in downtown Pagosa Springs.
+Home to the world’s deepest geothermal hot spring, Pagosa offers one of the widest ranges of soaking temperatures in the state — from cool to intensely hot — making it accessible for all preferences.

 12. SunWater Spa

 A boutique hot springs spa in Manitou Springs, just west of Colorado Springs.
-Closest hot springs to Denver metro area (about 1 hour drive).
-Private and communal soaking options.
+The closest hot springs option to the Denver metro area, SunWater offers both private and communal soaking in a relaxed, welcoming atmosphere.

 Planning Your Colorado Hot Springs Trip